 What is an annual review?

-Education, Health and Care Plans must be reviewed by the Local Authority as a minimum every 12 months; this is called an Annual Review.
+Education, Health and Care Plans (EHCPs) must be reviewed by the Local Authority at least every 12 months.
+This is called an Annual Review.

-Annual Reviews must focus on the child or young person's progress towards achieving the outcomes specified in the EHC Plan.
-The review must also consider whether these outcomes and supporting targets remain appropriate.
+- focus on the child or young person's progress towards the outcomes specified in the EHCP

-The SEN Team manages all aspects of the statutory processes related to Education, Health and Care Plans including Annual Reviews.
+The SEND Team manage the statutory processes related to Education, Health and Care Plans.
+This includes Annual Reviews.

-From 1st September 2020 the Annual Review process is being undertaken using the EHC Hub.
+The Annual Review is undertaken using the EHC Hub.

 Purpose of the Annual Review